mitchellirvin/data-structures-katas/src/main/java/katas/datastructures/list/readme.md

 **Problem Statement**

-Implement your own array based resizable list (generically typed), named YourNameArrayList.
+Implement your own array based resizable list (generically typed), named YourArrayList.
-YourNameArrayList will use an array to contain the underlying elements in YourNameArrayList.
+YourArrayList will use an array to contain the underlying elements in YourArrayList.

-Start by renaming `YourNameArrayList` to include your actual name.
+Start by renaming `YourArrayList` to include your actual name.
 Mine would be `MitchArrayList`.
 Be sure to use the refactoring tool in your IDE, so that it is renamed everywhere.
-`YourNameArrayList` implements our own `List` interface.
+`YourArrayList` implements our own `List` interface.
 This interface defines the methods you'll need to implement in order to successfully pass the test cases in `ArrayListTest`.
-Implement `YourNameArrayList` to pass each test in order.
+Implement `YourArrayList` to pass each test in order.

 ### Linked List